Hybrid PayFac or Hybrid Payment Facilitation

 Becoming a PayFac or PSP [Payment Service Provider] lends itself well to some businesses that fall into the software provider classification and particularly SAAS business service providers.

-While there are certainly many benefits of being a true aggregator there are also significant financial requirements, compliance obligations and ongoing operational demands.
+While there are certainly many benefits of being a true aggregator there are also significant financial requirements, PCI compliance obligations and ongoing operational demands.
 For a thorough overview of these risks/rewards read Payment Aggregation: Is It Right For Me?

 These prerequisites to true aggregation often leave out the SAAS provider that does not have the financial wherewithal or does not want risk exposure.
 In particular SAAS startups that particularly need the instant customer onboarding to remove friction that may discourage adoption.